Computing Education Research

 Our CERD (Computing Education Research @ Davis) seminar series is run like a typical research group where someone presents either their research or discuss research papers submitted to related conferences.
 Unlike other research groups that are technical and often require some domain knowledge, this seminar is open to everyone (especially undergraduate students!) and only assumes basic computer science knowledge and familiarity of some educational tools such as GitHub, Jupyter Notebooks, etc. Because of the nature of this field, people can typically speak based on personal classroom experiences.

-Everyone is welcome to attend CERD, including undergraduate students!
+Everyone is welcome to attend CERD, especially undergraduate students!

 If you are interested in receiving CERD announcements in your inbox, please subscribe to our mailing list.